H2CO3/Sparkling/doc/stdlib.md

 if present, or using the built-in `<` operator if no comparator is specified.
 The comparator function takes two arguments: two elements of the array to be compared.
 It must return `true` if its first argument compares less than the second one, and `false` otherwise.
-The array must be sortable.

     int find(array arr, any element)

 Returns the index at which `element` is found in the array, or -1 if the element can't be found in the array.
-The array must be sortable.

     int pfind(array arr, function predicate)

 Returns the index of the first element for which `predicate` returns `true`.
 If no such element can be found, returns `-1`.
-The array must be sortable.

     int bsearch(array arr, any element [, function comparator])

-`bsearch()` can only be used on sorted arrays.
-The array must be sortable.
 Returns the index of `element` or -1 if the element is not contained in the array.
 If a `comparator` function is specified, then it will be used to determine ordering: it is passed two distinct elements of the array, and it must return true if its first argument is "less than" (ordered before) its second argument and false otherwise.
 If no comparator function is given, then the "less than" (`<`) operator will be used.
+The array must be sorted in ascending order for this function to work correctly.

     bool any(array arr, function predicate)
     bool all(array arr, function predicate)